sakhmatd/swege/README.md

   Should theoretically work on other *nixes and Windows through MinGW.

 # QUICK START

+Install discount from source or using your package manager.

 Clone this repository and enter it:

 ```
 git clone https://github.com/sakhmatd/swege
 cd swege
 ```

+If you wish to enable experimental multithreading support, set ``THREADS = true`` in ``makefile``.

 Compile and install swege: